 6.4.
 Testing with LED substitute light sources is exempted from conformity of production control.

-[6.5.
-Testing according to paragraph 4.8.3.1.1. is exempted from conformity of production control.]

 7. Transitional provisions

 7.1.
 General

 7.1.1.
 Contracting Parties applying this Regulation shall continue to accept UN type-approvals of the lamps (functions), to any of the preceding series of amendments to this Regulation, which are not affected by the changes introduced by the latest series of amendments.